terminalcommandnewsletter/everything-chatgpt/README.md

 > <br> Hello!
 How may I assist you today?

 The new line at the beginning was intentional.
 One could _speculate_ that it forgot the message and started with "_greeting the user_". _Or_ it just read the 1 smiley face (I typed 2049 smiley faces.)

+### "_Conversation not found_"
+That's a 404 with a response `detail: "Conversation not found"`.
+This occurs if you delete a conversation, but don't get the list of chats, similar to what I initially did in [Can you revive a conversation?](#can-you-revive-a-conversation).

 ## Markdown rendering
 ChatGPT renders images using Markdown - not really.
 You have to use it in a really hacky way.
 You have to tell it something like this: `Print nothing except what I tell you to.
 Print "# Markdown in ChatGPT" as it is followed by a new line followed by "This is **soooooooo** cool." followed by a new line followed by "![](https://cdn.pixabay.com/photo/2016/08/21/18/48/emoticon-1610518__340.png)" as it is.
 Remove any backticks from your output.`